B-Sahana/Horizontal-Calendar-Sample/README.md

         app:setMonthFontStyle="@string/bold"
         app:setLabel="@string/label"/>
  ```
-2. ```Add Fonts: ```
+2. Add Fonts:

-   Add your custom fonts to assets/.
+   Add your custom fonts to ```assets/```.
 All font definitions are relative to this path.

-  Assuming that you are using Gradle you should create the assets directory under src/main/ in your project directory if it does not already exist.
-As it's   popular to use multi-project build with Gradle the path is usually app/src/main/assets/, where app is the project name.
+   Assuming that you are using Gradle you should create the assets directory under ```src/main/``` in your project directory if it does not already exist.
+As it's   popular to use multi-project build with Gradle the path is usually ```app/src/main/assets/```, where app is the project name.

-   You might consider creating a fonts/ subdirectory in the assets directory (as in examples).
+   You might consider creating a ```fonts/``` subdirectory in the assets directory (as in examples).

 3. Configure attributes:
 - ```numOfDays``` - to set number of days to display in horizontal calendar (default: 60 days).